ecoscope-platform-workflows-releases/template/{{cookiecutter.repo_name}}/README.md

-# Workflow Template Repository
+# Workflow Custom Repository

-This repository contains a template for creating custom workflows.
+This repository contains custom tasks that can be commonly used across workflows.
 Follow the setup steps below to get started.

 ## Project Structure